Follow the North Star

 By Kevin Cronin

-Why does the North Star appear not to move?
-The Earth is constantly spinning and that rotation causes the sun to appear to rise and set and the stars to move across the sky.
-The earth is also tilted, creating different seasons.
-If we drew a line through the center of the Earth and extend it more than 300 light years past the North Pole, it would reach the North Star.
-As a result, it does not appear to move and stays in the same spot in the sky 24 hours a day.
+The Earth’s rotation makes the sun rise and set and the stars move across the sky.
+The Earth is also tilted, creating seasons.
+If we extended a line through the Earth’s center more than 300 light years past the North Pole, it would point to the North Star.
+This alignment makes the North Star appear fixed in the sky, 24 hours a day.